 Organic is the best way to grow your cannabis, full stop.
 While it may take longer to learn than other methods, the benefits are clear.
 You’re producing a better quality product with less environmental impact.
-There’s still plenty of confusion surrounding the benefits of organic cannabis growing.
-What does it mean to be certified organic?
+Nonetheless, there’s still plenty of confusion surrounding the benefits of organic cannabis growing.
+What does it mean to be certified?
 How is organic different from all-natural?
 And, above all, why is organic so much better?
 Let’s try to answer some of these questions.

 What it Takes to Be Certified

 First of all, let’s tackle organic certification.
-While anyone can claim to grow or manufacture their products organically, the only way to be sure that their product meets any sort of objective standard is through certification.
+Anyone can claim to grow or manufacture their products organically.
+The only way to be sure that their product meets any sort of objective standard is through certification.
 To be certified, companies must meet stringent requirements that vary based on where they wish to sell their product.
 There are a variety of organizations that one may be certified by.
 You’ve probably seen the US Department of Agriculture’s Certified Organic label on products you buy from the grocery store.
-Without this certification, you cannot advertise your products as 100% organic in the United States, the world’s richest consumer market.
+Without this certification, you cannot advertise your products as 100% organic in the United States–the world’s richest consumer market.

-BlueSky Organics receives our certification through Pro-Cert, a third-party organic certification agency that inspects our products and facilities for compliance with a variety of organic certification organizations across Canada and the US.
+BlueSky Organics receives our certification through Pro-Cert.
+This third-party organic certification agency inspects our products and facilities for compliance with a variety of organic certification organizations across Canada and the US.
 This means we comply with a wide variety of requirements, including:

 - Purity of ingredients.
-All products must meet stringent requirements proving that at least 95% of ingredients are organically produced.
+All products must meet stringent requirements proving that at least 95% of ingredients are organic.

 - No prohibited ingredients.
 Agencies prohibit certain ingredients and products that may be harmful to human health, the environment, or both.
 None of these ingredients can be used in a certified product.

 - Produced without pesticides and synthetic agents.
 Naturally, organic products cannot use synthetic pesticides, irradiation, or other unnatural forms of pest control, sterilization, or preservation.